Danish Emergency Management Agency: Regional Support Centers

 The primary function of the above centers is to assist municipal fire departments at major fires, assist to police, and to take care of the Danish nuclear fallout preparedness, HazMat preparedness, USAR/rescue preparedness and all other relevant tasks.
 Beredskabsstyrelsen Hedehusene is a 100% volunteer center the only exception being the chief officer and some teachers offering courses to private rescue firms.
-All the other centers are manned by conscripts who are controlled by a single officer and a couple of sergeants.
+All the other centers are staffed by conscripts who are controlled by a single officer and a couple of sergeants.

 Municipal Support Centers (2000-2012)

-Besides from the regional support centers there were also (from 2000 to 2012) some minor support points that had equipment paid for by DEMA, but were manned by municipal volunteer firefighters.
+Besides from the regional support centers there were also (from 2000 to 2012) some minor support points that had equipment paid for by DEMA, but were staffed by municipal volunteer firefighters.
 These support points were, like the regional support points, support centers for the municipal fire departments in case of major fires and other emergencies.
 With the new political defense agreement of 2012, the Municipal Support Centers were officially closed.
 Most of the municipal fire departments were offered to buy the equipment at very low costs.

 The Municipal Support Centers were located at: